act99/delivery-backend/README.md

 The backend of Delivery service.
 Postgresql, Nestjs, Typeorm, Graphsql

+## It's just my education project.

+It is just a project for education.
+I'm just thinking out loud in README.md.
+So, please skip it if you are reading it...

 Please `npm i`
 if you want to check it.
 then `npm run `